1 / 10

 Standard kit on the outside includes 16-inch alloy wheels and LED daytime running lights with fog lights that light up corners at night.
 Inside, you get an eight-inch centre touchscreen and 10.25-inch digital instrument binnacle, plus air conditioning, cruise control, reversing sensors, a rearview camera and electrically adjustable and heated door mirrors.

-Premium models look more sporty thanks to their larger 17-inch wheels, tinted windows and chrome trim.
-They also get bright-shining LEDs front and rear which look prettier than the filament bulbs on basic SE Connect cars.
+The Hyundai i20 Premium looks more sporty thanks to its larger 17-inch wheels, tinted windows and chrome trim.
+The i20 Premium also gets bright-shining LEDs front and rear which look prettier than the filament bulbs on basic SE Connect cars.

 Inside, you’ll find handy features such as auto wipers, a dimming rearview mirror and climate control that maintains a set cabin temperature automatically.
 It looks nicer inside thanks to the glowing mood lighting and you also get heated seats and a heated steering wheel that help take the sting out of a chilly winter morning.
 Finally, the infotainment screen is updated with a 10.25-inch touchscreen which you can connect to remotely using Hyundai's Bluelink app to do things like check the car's location and unlock it remotely.

-The ultimate trim level is called, well – Ultimate.
+The ultimate trim level is called, well, the Hyundai i20 Ultimate.
 It gets a two-tone paint job as standard while inside kit includes keyless entry, wireless phone charging and an eight-speaker Bose stereo.

 On the inside